BielRoig/hfeb-guide/content/docs/puzzles/_index.md

 ## Puzzle 5 {#puzzle-5}

-It's opponents EOT, we are fully tapped and they just milled our entire library in the worst possible order (maybe brain freeze).
-They have a seal of removal in play, and no more interaction.
+It's opponents EOT, we are fully tapped and they just milled our entire library in the worst possible order *(with brain freeze)*.
+They have a Seal of removal in play, and no more interaction.
 Assume the most adversarial gy order.

 <div class="card-row" style="align-items: flex-start;">